surniaulula/wpsso/readme.txt

 = 14.6.0 =

-(2023/01/22) Added a filter hook to allow sorting the WooCommerce variations array.
+(2023/01/22) Added a filter hook to allow sorting of the WooCommerce variations array.
 Fixed extra min/max energy efficiency meta tags when no energy efficiency value selected.

 = 14.5.0 =